Stanley Frankel Summer Fellowship for Research and Study

 Funding in the amount of $1,000 per award is available for students at the University of Michigan who wish to study abroad in Israel.
 Funding can be used to support UM and non-UM study abroad programs, including programs in liberal arts, sciences, economics, business, politics, etc. There are no restrictions on course selection while in Israel, however, preference will be given to undergraduates in the School of LS&A with need.
 Award decisions will be made two times per year, although there is no guarantee that awards will be made during each period.

-The Frankel Center for Judaic Studies offers research funding to undergraduate and graduate students pursing studies in the field of Judaica on an annual basis.
-Varying amounts of funding will be awarded, based on proposed budgets, to cover related costs such as airfare, lodging, ground transportation, program fees, etc. while engaged in research or advanced learning abroad.
+Frankel Center for Judaic Studies offers funding for undergraduate students to pursue activities for academic credit or LSA internships.
+Funding is also available for undergraduates pursuing research towards an academic project or language study.
+Varying amounts of funding will be awarded, based on proposed budgets, to cover related costs such as airfare, lodging, ground transportation, program fees, etc.

 Apply For Funding:

-Funding is available for students who have declared a degree in Judaic Studies, have taken at least three Judaic Studies classes, or are receiving any grant or loan funds through the office of financial aid.
+Funding is available for students who have declared a degree in Judaic Studies, have taken at least three Judaic Studies classes.
+Weingast Funding is available to UM students who are receiving any grant or loan funds through the office of financial aid.

 Summer Funding Requests: Due February 9